cslarsen/csl.name/_posts/2016-06-08-embedding-binary-data.md

     $ gcc cat.o program.c -o program

 So what's so good about this approach?
-It lets you put the binary data in the read-only data section.
-It means that the data will be truly read-only.
-If you used `ld -r -b binary` instead, you'd have to use `objcopy --rename-section .data=.rodata,...` instead.
+It lets you put the binary data in the read-only data section, meaning it will be truly read-only.
+If you used `ld` instead, you'd have to use `objcopy` to move the symbols to the `.rodata` section.

 Using `objcopy`
 ---------------

 You can also use `objcopy` from the GNU binutils package.
-However, I wasn't able to get it working completely on OS X, and as it's not really a cross-platform way to do it, I won't write much more about it.
+However, I wasn't able to get it working completely on OS X. Meaning, there isn't an easy, cross-platform way to use it, so I won't write much about it.

-But, you *can* start by doing
+But, you *can* start by doing something like

     $ objcopy -I binary -O mach-o-x86_64 \
       --rename-section .data=.const [...] cat.png cat.o

-but the linker didn't like the resulting file very much.
-More on this later, if I find a way.
-On Linux, it *should* be pretty straight forward.
+On my system, the linker didn't like the resulting object file.
+I'll post an update if I get it working.
+On Linux, it should be straight-forward.

 What about other languages?
 ---------------------------